Identifiability, the KL property in metric spaces, and subgradient curves: The Kurdyka- ojasiewicz property

-\begin{rem} {\rm In \cite{tailwag}, the authors explore characterizations of the KL property via the finite length of {\em talweg curves}.
-For a suitably isolated critical point $\bar{x}$ with value $0$, given any constant $R > 1$, they define such a curve to be a selection from the mapping defined for small $r>0$ by
+In \cite{tailwag}, the authors explore characterizations of the KL property via the finite length of ``talweg'' curves (German for ``valley paths'').
+For a suitably isolated critical point $\bar{x}$, given any constant $R > 1$, they consider the mapping $\chi \colon \big(f(\bar x),+\infty\big) \tto X$ defined, for a closed bounded neighborhood $D$ of $\bar{x}$, by